 Also on the field trips was Shahab Asgharzadeh, a knowledgeable person in many fields.
-He was also an avid bird watcher, so we discussed the birds of Guaexperiences.
+He was also an avid bird watcher, so we discussed the birds of Guatemala from my side and the birds of Iran from his experiences.

-to introduce themselves.
+Visiting Iran was a remarkable experience.
+People were hospitable, friendly, helpful and very open.
+Total strangers at every stop came up to say hello and to introduce themselves.
 Since I am a professor by interest, I gave short lessons in English to assist everyone who asked for a bit of practice in English.
 Almost everyone we met, in every city, all spoke English (and thus appreciated being able to practice a bit more).

 Courtesy of Morteza I stayed in his Tehran apartment, and during the field trip we stayed in villages in addition to hotels in cities.
-So I had a chance to see home see).
+So I had a chance to see home life in Iran (something a normal tourist would never see).
 This reminded me of my second trip to Japan when I spent about 2 weeks with a Japanese family, in their home, and then traveling throughout Japan with the professor.
 This is an experience in Japan that no tour group would get a chance to see.
 I then returned to Japan and spent six months (on a government scholarship, as a visiting research professor at their National Museum of Ethnology, outside Osaka).